pmPartch/RepData_PeerAssessment1/PA1_template.md

 *Notes to the graders*

-I've been struggling with this assignment due to my lack of R experience.
+~~I've been struggling with this assignment due to my lack of R experience.
 As such, I would appreciate any constructive comments on better techniques or to point out what you think may be blunders with possible corrections.
 I've avoided dplyr chaining for a reason in the following code chunks.
 I find that holding on to the tempoaries helps my understanding of R (again, my lack of R experience).
 Some of the temporaries I do cleanup since they just clutter up the namespace (file paths, etc)
 In many cases, I've added more to the data tables than is requied (sum of steps, datetime, etc).
-This was done during my initial attempts to process this data and I've decided to leave it in place.
+This was done during my initial attempts to process this data and I've decided to leave it in place.~~

+This original work was first submitted December 2014 (when I first took this class).
+I'm now retaking this class, with verification, so I can qualify for the capstone.
+I did not intend that this work get graded yet and submitted it too early (the new Coursera format is a bit of a surprise).

 ## Setup global options and load required libraries